-A search of the SHPO's Cultural Resources Information System (CRIS) reveals a total of one (1) previously recorded cultural resource documented within the lease parcels.
-Another one (1) occurs outside of the prescribed parcels but within the same section.
-The site within the lease parcel is a prehistoric lithic scatter.
+A search of the SHPO's Cultural Resources Information System (CRIS) reveals a total of three (3) previously recorded cultural resources documented within the lease parcels.
+Another five (5) occur outside of the prescribed parcels but within the same sections.
+Of the three within the lease parcels, two (2) are prehistoric and one (1) is historic in nature.
+The prehistoric sites are a lithic scatter and lithic quarry with material scatter.
+The historic site is a homestead.